When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Problem Definition

 \subsection{Threat Model}

-In contrast to traditional unlearning, we consider real-world unlearning scenarios for LLMs, including privacy protection, copyright protection, and removing harmful output.
-The first scenario primarily involves sample unlearning, while the latter two involve concept unlearning.
-As shown in Figure~\ref{fig:unlearning_type}, both types of unlearning requests typically occur after the model deployment.
-Specifically, a model provider trains an LLM and releases it.
-In this case, a data contributor may request to withdraw its samples (i.e., partial training data) or concepts (a set of relevant training data).
-The model provider then uses LLM unlearning schemes to remove the influence of the target data on the model.
-After unlearning, the data contributor needs to verify whether the unlearned model has forgotten the target.
+In contrast to traditional unlearning, we consider real-world unlearning scenarios for LLMs, including privacy protection, copyright compliance, and harmful content removal.
+The first scenario primarily involves sample unlearning, whereas the latter two involve concept unlearning.
+As illustrated in Figure~\ref{fig:unlearning_type}, both types of requests typically arise after model deployment.
+In such cases, a data contributor may request the withdrawal of specific samples (partial training data) or concepts (sets of related training data).
+The model provider then applies behavioral unlearning schemes to suppress the model's ability to generate responses containing the target knowledge.
+After unlearning, normal users can no longer access this knowledge through the LLM's outputs.
+The unlearned model must be verified to ensure the target information has been hidden.
+Under this threat model, we detail the capabilities of the user and the model provider.

-Under the threat model, our scheme requires only a model maintainer or a third party with minimal capability to perform the unlearning process.
-In the sample unlearning scenario, the model maintainer can access the trained samples that need to be forgotten and modify the input prompts.
-However, this process does not require access to the parameters of LLM.
-In the concept unlearning scenario, the model maintainer has similar capabilities as described above but only has knowledge of the forgotten concepts, rather than the related samples.